 - Melt butter in microwave

-- Add sugar, vanilla and egg & mix well
+- Add sugar, vanilla and egg to melted butter & mix well

 - Add cocoa powder and flour, mix until well combined